mehniyarif/mehniyarif/README.md

 # Welcome! 👋

 Hello!
-I'm Arif Mehniyar, a seasoned Full Stack developer with 6 years of experience.
+I'm **Arif Mehniyar**, a seasoned Full Stack developer with 6 years of experience.
 I specialize in the following technologies:

 ## Education